-Tip 2: Brief describe the steps involved in delegating tasks
+Tip 2: Briefly describes the steps involved in delegating tasks

 “I will use the following steps to delegate tasks:

 - Identifying tasks and responsibilities to delegate

-This involves identification of the duties and tasks that I want to assign.
+This involves identifying the duties and tasks that I want to assign.
 I will accomplish this by assessing the workload at hand and determining the tasks that my team members can accomplish.

 - Identifying the best-suited person to perform the tasks

 A key strength in delegation is to know the abilities of every team member.
-With a list of tasks that need to be done, I will identify the best person to perform each of them.
+With a list of tasks that need to be done, I will identify the best person to perform them.
 Checking the skill set of each team member will help me associate them with the tasks they can perform excellently.

 - Assign tasks

 This step involves the allocation of tasks and responsibilities to team members.
-In doing this, I will ensure to delegate tasks equitably among team members.
-I also make sure that everyone understands the assigned work and the timelines for completing the job.”
+In doing this, I will delegate tasks equitably among team members.
+I also ensure that everyone understands the assigned work and the timelines for completing the job.”

-10. What Roles Do Operations Manager Perform Every Day?
+10. What Roles Do Operations Managers Perform Every Day?